-Install your tag and drive enough visitors to trigger your retargeting audience quickly.
-But this costs money, essentially you're buying data at a "loss" up front, for future profits after optimizing your campaign.
+Install your tag and drive enough visitors and clicks to trigger your retargeting audience quickly.
+But this costs money, essentially you're buying data at a "loss" up front, for future ROI after optimizing your campaign.
 You best have a pro on hand to do this right, otherwise once again, it's over before the campaign even starts.
 There is nothing "wrong" with this strategy, but it requires a strong business who is accounting or an up front loss in ad spend to get the retargeting audience to start delivering.

 Be smart.
 Begin collecting this 300 user audience organically.